-We operate infrastructure in third-party data centers located in Minnesota and New Jersey, United States; Melbourne, Australia; Toronto, Canada; as well as provisioned services in public cloud providers.
-In all cases, infrastructure and services on which our platform runs are managed by us.
+We operate our infrastructure in third-party data centers located in Minnesota and New Jersey; Melbourne, Australia; as well as provisioned services in public cloud providers.
+In all cases, infrastructure and services are managed by us.

-We have internal and third party monitoring software that continually checks our platform and key underlying components for continuous availability and performance, ensuring our platform is available and providing adequate service levels.
+We have internal and third party monitoring software that continually checks our Platform and key underlying components for continuous availability and performance, ensuring our Platform is available and providing adequate service levels.
 We have a technology operations team that provides system provisioning, management, maintenance, monitoring and back-up.